 This program allows for new friendships while expanding cultural horizons, increasing cultural understanding, minimizing biases, and engaging people from all walks of life.
 Participants meet people in different cultures and make worldwide friendships.
 This program also serves unique resume builder that highlights the ability to work with people from different cultures and showcases global citizenship.
-While in this program, participants will also get early admission to other programs on campus such as Leadership in Motion, the OMA Ambassador Program, and the Diversity Peer Educator Program.
+While in this program, participants will also get early admission to other programs on campus such as the OMA Ambassador Program and the Diversity Peer Educator Program.

 Both domestic and international students can apply online: 2019-2020 Pair-Up Program Application.

 New international students that arrived in Spring 2019 can apply for the 2019-2020 academic year.